mattbierner/khepri/README.md

 ### Comma Separated Expressions
 Comma separated sequences of expressions are not allowed.
-An expressions must be single expression.
+An expressions must be a single expression.
 Such sequence expressions are usually not clear and make the language more complex than it should be.

 ### With Statement